sg893052/sonic-buildimage/L3/Subinterfaces/sonic-sub-port-intf-hld.md

      Eth64.10          100G   9100    100       up  dot1q-encapsulation
 ```

-## 5.3 List of application commands, that needs sub port interface support
+## 5.3 List of application commands that needs sub port interface support
 These are the list of application CLI commands that has been committed to support sub port interface.

 |                                              **BGP**                                               |